How to Get Rid of Back Fat: Exercises, Foods, and Lifestyle Changes

 In a perfect world without work deadlines or traffic, we'd consume three home-cooked meals a day.
 But since life doesn't tend to play out that way, preparing your meals in advance will save you a whole lot of time, fat, and frustration.
 Spending a few hours cooking healthy meals in bulk once or twice a week will help you stay on track so that you can avoid any temptations (in the form of frozen dinners or soda) when the hunger hits.
 A cleaner diet = less fat on your back and everywhere else, too.

 There's a good chance that varying your caloric intake can keep your cravings and back fat at bay.
 Believe it or not, your body will get used to a consistent amount of calories, even if that amount is on the lower side.
 So even if you've been religiously eating only 1,300 calories a day, after a while this can result in plateaued weight loss.
-Trick your metabolism by eating 1,200 to 1,400 calories one day and then indulge in 1,600 to 1,800 the next day.
-As long as you’re maintaining your average caloric intake but switching up the amounts in which you ingest the calories, your metabolism will kick-start into fat-burning mode and torch the bulge.
+According to research, a calorie shifting diet can help you lose significant weight and fat loss.